JaninaMattes/Autonomous-Explorer-Drone/README.md

 ### Training Result

-The following displays a training result where the model has learned to control the four rotors to overcome simulated gravity forces and go into steady flight.
+The following displays a training result where the model has learned to control the four rotors to overcome simulated gravity forces by the physics engine and go into steady flight.

 <div align="center">
   <a href="https://github.com/JaninaMattes/Autonomous-Explorer-Drone/">